realtimeradio/caltech-lwa/docs/source/control.rst

 Monitor
 ^^^^^^^

-In addition to the Command/Response control protocol, general telemetry relating to pipeline element ``blockname`` can be read from the keys beneath the path:

-``/mon/snap/<hostname>/<blockname>``
+In addition to the command/response interface described above, a set of basic status values are continuously-polled and written to etcd.
+This allows basic monitoring scripts to simply watch the etcd keystore to determine system health, rather than having to issue commands.

+Each SNAP board reports monitor information to the key:

+``/mon/snap/<id>``

-Such keys are indended to be continuously updated on a ~1 second time cadence, and contain low data-volume status information.
+The monitor key is indended to be continuously updated on a ~1 second time cadence, and contains low data-volume status information.
 For example, FPGA temperature, ADC RMS, number of transmitted Ethernet packets, and similar.

 Command/Response Protocol
 +++++++++++++++++++++++++